ick1salvado/ProjectEuler/README.md

 Each problem as stated in the description of the Project Euler page is always expected to run in less than a minute, meaning the the algorithm created should return the result in less than a minute but if it takes longer that does not invalidate the answer and is a good starting point to refactor and make it more efficient.
 Each problem has a detailed description with a single input at the bottom to verify your answer.
+You can view these problems and read a more detailed description at the official [Project Euler](https://projecteuler.net/) site.

 ### How is this Repository Formatted?
-I Organize each problem in folders containing various files:
+I organize each problem in folders containing various files:
 - Explanations File: In this file I describe the solutions I have created in detail for each language I used.
 - Various Problem Files (Solutions): These files will have the same name, but differ in the file extension where the solution can be viewed in various programming languages.